The IPL 2025 retentions

 Lucknow Super Giants released their captain, which was big news.
 But so did Delhi Capitals, and that was more of a surprise.
 Royal Challengers Bangalore did not retain their experienced leader.
 Punjab Kings and Kolkata Knight Riders also chose not to keep theirs.
 Half the teams in the league did not retain their captains.

 It tells you a bit about the mega auction's small retention pool and how silly it is.
-In order to keep MS Dhoni in their side, Chennai Super Kings had to get a new rule invented that makes little sense.
-But the retentions are as interesting as ever and give us an idea what each team is planning.
+In order to keep MS Dhoni in their side, Chennai Super Kings had to get a new rule invented—and it makes little sense.
+But the retentions are as interesting as ever, and give us an idea what each team is planning.

 1. Rajasthan Royals